Inspire the people around you to keep on moving forward!

 Quality or crap?

 You are in luck!
 This is quality.
-Let’s face it: You probably don’t “NEED”this shower curtain.
-So if you’re going to support independent music by buying this, it might as well begreat.
+Let’s face it: You probably don’t “NEED” these coasters.
+So if you’re going to support independent music by buying this, they might as well begreat.

 Production time: 4 business days (before shipping)

 About the artwork

 This beautiful artwork was created by the incredibly talented Jake McBride at Animind Studio, after he made the song’s official animated lyric video.
 We wanted to create something simple, iconic, uplifting, motivating, and inspiring.

 As an animator who specialises in music videos, it’s integral that the music inspires me.
 Bridging the gap between sound and visuals is where I have found my greatest sense of fulfilment; and this project reminded me of that.